DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 This naive implementation will then be flashed to our microcontrollers, beginning with Teensy 4.1 as this is the more capable of the microcontrollers used for this experiment.
-Code to measure the execution speed in milliseconds will be implemented and tested before we load the naive implementation on said microcontroller.
+Code to measure the execution speed in microseconds will be implemented and tested before we load the naive implementation on said microcontroller.
 We expect that several implementations may be too resource intensive or have a memory complexity far greater than our cheaper, less capable